 How the USDA Killed Black Farming

-The USDA’s Farm Service Agency — and its predecessors, the Farmers Home Administration and the Agricultural Stabilization and Conservation Service — administered the federal farm loan programs that provided this essential operating credit.
-And for Black farmers, the loan window was effectively closed (Pigford v.
+The USDA’s Farm Service Agency — and its predecessors, the Farmers Home Administration and the Agricultural Stabilization and Conservation Service — ran the federal farm loan programs that provided this essential operating credit.
+For Black farmers, the loan window was effectively closed (Pigford v.
 Glickman, 185 F.R.D.
 82, D.D.C.
 1999).

 Black Americans lost 14 million acres of farmland — nearly 90% of what they owned in 1910 — in the largest agricultural land transfer from a racial minority in U.S. history.

 This was not speculation.
 It was proven in federal court.
 Pigford v.
-Glickman, the landmark class-action lawsuit filed in 1997 and settled in 1999, documented systematic racial discrimination in USDA lending across decades and across the entire southern United States.
-The discrimination took specific, documented forms:
+Glickman, the landmark class-action lawsuit filed in 1997 and settled in 1999, documented systematic racial discrimination in USDA lending across decades and across the entire South.
+The discrimination took specific, documented forms.

-- Deliberate delays: Applications from Black farmers were processed months or years after those of white farmers, ensuring that by the time credit arrived — if it arrived at all — the planting season had passed
+- Deliberate delays — applications from Black farmers were processed months or years after those of white farmers, so the planting season had passed before credit arrived

-The settlement in Pigford and its successor case, Pigford II, totaled approximately $2.3 billion.
-That sum seems huge until you tally the actual loss.
+The combined settlement in Pigford and its successor, Pigford II, totaled roughly $2.3 billion.
+That sum sounds huge until you tally the actual loss.

 The Value Gap: Stolen Land vs. Settlement